gavaar/gavaar/README.md

 <summary><span>🧠&nbsp;Psych</span></summary>
 The biggest problem with psychology for me was its career paths.
 From which the only one that caught my attention was Academic research, but I'm divorced from Academia now.
 That was a toxic relationship.

 I did really enjoy learning about behavioral sciences and all-things related to human behavior.
-Human consumer behavior and human biological impulses and it's effects on psychology and sociology are things that to this day catches my interest and was the basis for my dissertation to opt for a degree.
+Human consumer behavior and human biological impulses and it's effects on psychology and sociology are things that to this day catches my interest and was the basis for my dissertation to opt for the degree.

-Currently, I'm trying to summarize all I have learned (no citing or academic-related stuff) in a single place.
+I'm trying to summarize all I have learned in a single place.
 </details>

 <!-- NUTRITION / FITNESS -->